 Gastroenterology and Hepatology Neoplasia

 Gastroenterology and Hepatology

 Residency - Tokyo Medical and Dental University

-Medical School - Tokyo Medical and Dental University
+Medical Education - Tokyo Medical and Dental University

 - Dr. Umeda is board-certified in Internal Medicine, Gastroenterology and Hepatology, and Integrative Medicine in Japan.
 His strong points include his wide experience of Integrative Oncology for all types of cancer, knows Japanese healthy food culture such as fermented foods, tofu, or green tea, and that he understands both the advantage and disadvantages of Western and Eastern Medicine.
 His aim is to maximize patients' own "power of recovery," and he respects each individual's belief and uniqueness.
 Dr. Umeda will tailor the personalized treatment plan not only for cancer patients but also for those with chronic diseases such as gastrointestinal disorders, migraine, mood disorders, and fatigue syndrome.